sfegan84/clas12-tof-efficiency/README.md

 CTOF_eff.C - Raw track efficiency determination

-CTOF_effMissPim.C - Efficiency determination from missing pi minus in p, pi plus, pi minus events

-CTOF_effMissPip.C - Efficiency determination from missing pi plus in p, pi plus, pi minus events

-CTOF_effMissProt.C - Efficiency determination from missing proton in p, pi plus, pi minus events

-CTOF_effUnified.C - Attempt at unifying all missing particle cases into one code, for ease of processing
+CTOF_effUnified.C - Attempt at unifying all missing particle cases, plus single track, into one code, for ease of processing

 All versions run in the same way, with two available methods;